-A tropical wave moving off the west coast of Africa is producing a large area of disorganized showers and thunderstorms.
+A tropical wave located just off of the west coast of Africa is producing a large area of disorganizaed showers and thunderstorms

-This wave is expected to move farther offshore over the far eastern tropical Atlantic today, and it could become a tropical depression within the next few days wile it moves west-northwestward at 15-20 mph across the eastern tropical Atlantic.
+This wave is expected to move farther offshore over the far eastern tropical Atlantic today.
+Conditions are expected to be conducive for some development over the next few days, and the system could become a tropical depression before conditions become less favorable for development early next week.

+This system is forecast to move westnorthwestward at 15-20 mph across the eastern tropical Atlantic.